Mathnerd314/stroscot/docs/Commentary/Posets.rst

 Injective: This is the converse of a function, just use the function.
 One-to-many: the converse of a function, again just use the function.

 So the only relation that can't be represented by a one-argument function is a many-to-many relation.
 Here we really do have a set of tuples.
-There are choices of how to implement sets.
+There are choices of how to implement this set.

 We could use a function of two arguments returning a boolean, if the domain/codomain are infinite.
 Or if both domain and codomain are finite, a set data structure containing tuples.
 Or a boolean matrix, if there are lots of tuples.
 Or a map of sets if one of the elements is sparse.
 Or a directed simple graph if we have a graph library.

 Then we have the reflexive, symmetric, transitive closures for many-to-many relations.
+With a finite relation these are straightforward to compute.
+For infinite sets we have to work harder.

 Posets
 ======